The following items will need to be completed before your arrival to Honduras.

 Contact JTF-B/J1 for assistance with passport issues at DSN 449-4417.

 The following immunizations must be valid for the duration of assignment: hepatitis A (two shot series with the second shot six months after the first), hepatitis B (required for medical personnel, recommended for non-medical), yellow fever, tetanus/diphtheria, typhoid, influenza, polio, and MMR.
 Negative HIV results must be recorded within six months of assignment and administration and recording of the results of the purified protein derivative test for tuberculosis.

 All personnel must take anti-malaria medications while at Soto Cano Air Base.
 The drugs of choice are either once weekly chloroquine or once daily doxycycline.
 All TDY personnel should receive these medications from their home station, and receive enough supply to cover their entire length of stay plus an additional 30 days.
 PCS personnel should arrive with a minimum of 30 days supply of anti-malarial medications, and pick up monthly refills from the pharmacy.
-Tablets should start two weeks prior to arrival and continue while in country and for four weeks following redeployment.
-Due to the fact that pharmacy availability cannot be guaranteed due to supply limitations, personnel with chronic medications needs should bring sufficient quantities to cover the entire length of stay.
+Tablets should start two weeks prior to arrival and continue while in country. and for four weeks following redeployment.
+Due to to supply limitations, pharmacy availability cannot be guaranteed; personnel with chronic medications needs should bring sufficient quantities to cover the entire length of stay.
 Any personnel who did not bring enough chronic medications must enroll in the Tri-care Mail Order Pharmacy (TMOP), and will receive their medications in the mail.

 · Physical training uniform

 · Shaving kit

 · Wash cloths

 · Boot socks